MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 ## Next steps

-The following steps include additional tasks to help you understand building real-world PWAs.
+The following steps include more tasks to help you understand building real-world PWAs.

 *   Manage and store push subscriptions
 *   [Encrypt][NPMWebPushEncrypt] payload data